superfly/docs/python/the-basics/initial-setup.html.md

 ## Dependency Management

 For project and dependency management we use [Poetry](https://python-poetry.org/).
-It comes with a nice developer experience and combines multiple tools in one resembling a lot of other package managers out there.
+Like most package managers, Poetry combines multiple tools in one.

 You have other options:
 - [venv](https://docs.python.org/3/library/venv.html#module-venv)